An overview of what implementing a digital innovative strategy looks like and some ideas and tools to develop a solid and successful one.

 1. Ask yourself what your organisation as a whole needs to achieve in 1 year, 3 years and 5 years.
 Then, define your business strategy and related plans for growth.

-2. Identify how you think innovation can support the business strategy and the company’s growth.
+2. Identify how you think innovation and digital solutions can support the business strategy and the company's growth.

 3. Know your market and your clients.
 When you innovate, you're generating value and you're trying to address your clients' pains / you're trying to make their lives easier.
 In order to do so, not only you need to know what segment of the market you're serving, but also you need to exactly comprehend what is it that your customers are looking for.
 Define what is the value you want to create for your clients and the way you're going to deliver it to them.
 Identify what are the variables you're planning to invest on the most and how you intend to proceed - we'll discuss your options in more depth in the following paragraph.

-5. Execute your innovation strategy making sure that the whole organisation is invested and aligned.
+5. Execute your business innovation strategy making sure that the whole organisation is invested and aligned.

-As briefly mentioned in the previous paragraph - point no. 3 – there is a plethora of options you can choose from when you start creating your innovation strategy.
+As briefly mentioned in the previous paragraph - point no. 3 - there are a plethora of options you can choose from when you start creating your innovation strategy.

 Nowadays, technology is probably the most effective innovation enabler, but it's not the only one.
 We strongly believe that technology is a positive force that drives change and leads to great results; however, as mentioned in the previous paragraph, companies have different options when it comes to developing and executing their innovation strategy.

-To better understand what these options are, we are going to analyse 4 different types of innovation.
+To better understand what these options are and the possible solution offered, we are going to analyse 4 different types of innovation.

 - Architectural innovation: processes or technologies that a company has already developed and implemented are applied to a different market.
 It typically results in an increase in number of clients and it's typically low risk.